Here Are The Major Economic Events To Watch This Week*

-*If the U.S. government remains shut down, several of the scheduled economic releases listed below will be cancelled.
+*If the U.S. government shuts down, several of the scheduled economic releases listed below will be cancelled.

 ——————————